rednafi/digressions/_posts/python/2020-04-06-python-precommit.md

 * The default line length of `black` formatter is 88 (you should embrace that) but both `flake8` and `isort` cap the line at 79 characters.
 This raises conflict and can cause failures.

-* `Black` and `isort` format the *imports* differently.
+* *Black* and *isort* format the *imports* differently.

-* `Flake8` can be overly strict at times.
-You'll want to ignore basic errors like unused imports, spacing issues etc. However, since your IDE/ editor also points out these issues anyway, you should solve them manually.
-So, you will need to configure flake8 to ignore some minor errors.
+* *Flake8* can be overly strict at times.
+You'll want to ignore basic errors like unused imports, spacing issues etc. However, since your IDE / editor also points out these issues anyway, you should solve them manually.
+You will need to configure *flake8* to ignore some of these minor errors.

-The following one is an example of how you can define your `.pre-commit-config.yaml` and configure the individual hooks so that `isort`, `black`, `flake8` linters can run without conflicts.
+The following one is an example of how you can define your `.pre-commit-config.yaml` and configure the individual hooks so that *isort*, *black*, *flake8* linters can run without any conflicts.

 ```yaml
 # .pre-commit-config.yaml